ethereum/web3.py/docs/overview.rst

 Your Keys
 ~~~~~~~~~

 Private keys are required to approve any transaction made on your behalf.
-The type of
+The manner in
-provider you use will determine how you interact with those keys and will affect the
-way you make transactions in Web3.py.
+which your key is secured will determine how you create and send transactions in Web3.py.

 A local node, like `Geth <https://geth.ethereum.org/>`_, may manage your keys for you.
 You can reference those keys using the :attr:`web3.eth.accounts <web3.eth.Eth.accounts>`